-While any drawn window treatments can help prevent solar heat gain in your home, drapes with blackout lining are designed specifically to prevent it—though when closed, they will keep your house dark.
+While any drawn window treatments can help prevent solar heat gain in your home, drapes with blackout lining are designed specifically to prevent it.
+However, when closed, they will keep your house dark.

-Even when blackout curtains are open while you are home, the translucent drapes or window film will let in light while still helping decrease solar heat gain, thus reducing the burden on your cooling system, and saving you money.
-In fact, window film alone can reduce solar heat gain by up to 70%, as well as reducing UV exposure that can fade interiors.
+Even when blackout curtains are open while you are home, the translucent drapes or window film will let in light while still helping decrease solar heat gain.
+This reduces the burden on your cooling system and saves you money.

 7. Use Ceiling Fans

-Even though ceiling fans do not cool the air, they do move it, which creates a cooling effect that can allow you to set your thermostat four degrees higher without feeling warmer, thus cutting down your cooling bill.
+Even though ceiling fans do not cool the air, they do move it.
+This movement creates a cooling effect that can allow you to set your thermostat higher without feeling warmer, thus cutting down your cooling bill.
 To reap the maximum money-saving benefits of a ceiling fan, make sure to install it wisely.